 - 1. What to do in the case of early dismissal for inclement weather or emergency. - 2.
 After school activities such as scouts, youth center, visits to friends, etc. - 3.
-Inclement weather at dismissal.
+Inclement weather at dismissal

-If we do not have a written note or a phone call before 3:00 p.m., your child will follow his/her normal procedure.
+If we do not have a written note or a phone call before 3:00, your child will follow his/her normal procedure (go home on the bus or walk as usual).
 [Please promote your child's safety by making sure s/he has memorized your phone number.]